dfinity/motoko/doc/md/reference/language-manual.md

 A trapping finally block will fail to free its callback table slot which can prevent a future upgrade.
 In this situation, the canister should be explicitly stopped before re-attempting the upgrade.
+In addition, care should be taken to release any resources that may have remained acquired due to the trap.
 The canister may be re-started after the upgrade.

 :::